Your toddler’s appetite for independence is growing, and as they grow, they are becoming more and more eager and able to tackle mealtime on their own.

 By 13 to 15 months, you may be able to start offering utensils with meals, so if you haven’t already, now is the time to start.
-This is especially true if he is getting interested in silverware, but don’t expect magic right off the bat.
+This is especially true if they are getting interested in silverware, but don’t expect magic right off the bat.
 Just like with all milestones, there’s a broad range of when toddlers can truly master self-feeding.
 Most children become more handy with silverware between 18 and 24 months, but some prefer to use their hands up until age 3 – and sometimes even beyond.

 Easing the Transition

 - Lead by example: Toddlers learn by mimicking adults, so when the two of you share a mealtime, you have the chance to show Baby how you use your silverware to eat your food.
 Deliberately scoop or pierce the food on your plate, talking about what you’re doing as you go, then slowly bring the food to your mouth.
-You may even choose to guide Baby by placing your hand over theirs to show him the proper movement needed to get the food on the silverware, then into his mouth.
-Eating with utensils is an exercise in fine motor skills, and as these skills continue to develop, the task will become more natural for him.
+You may even choose to guide Baby by placing your hand over theirs to show them the proper movement needed to get the food on the silverware, then into their mouth.
+Eating with utensils is an exercise in fine motor skills, and as these skills continue to develop, the task will become more natural for them.
 Toddlers who mostly self-feed, and get a lot of their nourishment from finger food, might find a demonstration or three especially helpful when they’re starting out.

 - “Self-Feeding.”
 Healthy Children.
 American Academy of Pediatrics, November 21 2015.
 Web.